Do It Yourself Hardwood Floors - Easy, Hard? Explained

 Hardest Types- 2 1/4" Solid Strip

-The hardest or the most physical type would be 3/4" x 2 1/4" solid strip nail or staple installations.
+The hardest or the most physical type would be 3/4" x 2 1/4" solid strip nail installations.
 As an example, narrower boards of 2 1/4" will take more time installing than a 5" plank.
 Work load is doubled.
 If you follow the proper specifications for naildowns (also called staple) and fasten every 8-10" apart on each board it's obvious the skinnier boards will take longer.
 Thank goodness we now have pneumatic fasteners for this kind of work.
 If you're contemplating on which tool to buy or rent, manual or pneumatic, take my advice and go for the pneumatic and don't look back.

 The days I spent in this business of manually nailing with a Powernailer are behind me and all I can say is good riddens.
 Manual flooring nailers require an immense about of physical exertion.